Fees and FAQs

 -

-No — Medicare rebates are only available through psychologists and psychiatrists.
-However, what many people don't realise is that even under Medicare, there is usually still a gap fee to pay when seeing a psychologist.
-My fee is similar to that gap, making counselling a genuinely cost-effective option — and often a more accessible one too.
+My fee is similar to that gap, which makes counselling a genuinely cost-effective option, and often a more accessible one.
 There's no GP referral needed, no Mental Health Care Plan to organise, and no limit on the number of sessions we can have together.

 -